GLOBAL MARKETS-World shares retreat as investors shun risk

 Investors saw the Fed message as double edged.
 The central bank signaled it was willing to keep the U.S. economy afloat.
 At the same time, it acknowledged just how much trouble the world's largest economy was in.
 [ID:nN1E7781WQ]

-By mid-afternoon on Wednesday, indexes had given up a chunk of Tuesday's gains.
+By mid afternoon Wednesday indexes had given up a chunk of Tuesday's gains.

-Wall Street's favorite fear gauge, the CBOE Volatility index .VIX, jumped 17.7 percent after earlier rising more than 20 percent.
-It was the third session in the last five the index has jumped at least 20 percent.

-Speculation that France's AAA rating may be at risk initially rattled markets, though the three major agencies reaffirmed the top-tier rating.
-Standard & Poor's downgraded its AAA credit rating of the United States last week.
-[ID:nL6E7JA1EQ]

-The MSCI all-country world index .MIWD00000PUS was down 1.8 percent after earlier gains.
+The MSCI all-country world index .MIWD00000PUS, which has fallen as much as 20 percent from a May high, was down 1.4 percent after earlier gains.
 The FTSEurofirst 300 .FTEU3 of leading European shares closed down 4 percent.

-The benchmark 10-year Treasury note US10YT=RR was up 1-2/32 in price after briefly posting a full point gain, its yield falling to 2.12 percent, down from 2.24 percent late on Tuesday.
+The search for safety drove investors into U.S. Treasuries and gold.
+The benchmark 10-year Treasury note US10YT=RR was up 23/32 in price after briefly posting a full point gain, its yield falling to 2.16 percent, down from 2.24 percent late on Tuesday.

 Gold racked up a third record in a row, extending its best rally since 2008.
 Spot gold XAU= rose near 3 percent to hit a high of $1,796.86.
-(Additional reporting by Emily Flitter, Rodrigo Campos and Ashley Lau; Editing by Dan Grebler)
+(Additional reporting by Emily Flitter, Edward Krudy and Ashley Lau; Editing by Andrew Hay)

+* Kirk Wycoff appointed as Banc Of California director Source text for Eikon: Further company coverage:

+* ICC provides operational update, including successful transition to new state-of-the-art facility and ramp-up of its recreational cannabis production Source text for Eikon: Further company coverage:

 * Imation corp.
 Announces name change to Glassbridge Enterprises, Inc. And reverse stock split